loganmarchione/loganmarchione.com/content/posts/2022/11p1/index.md

 I always [install Arch](https://wiki.archlinux.org/title/installation_guide) manually from a wiki I keep in my homelab (on [DokuWiki](https://www.dokuwiki.org/dokuwiki)), but maybe one day I'll try [archinstall](https://wiki.archlinux.org/title/archinstall).
 I've done it manually enough times that the whole thing takes about 15 minutes now.

 I'm a caveman, so I don't use swap, suspend, or sleep.
 I shutdown my PC every time I'm done with it, then re-enter my encryption passphrase at every boot.
-I generally do ESP+GPT+LUKS2+SystemD boot (example below).
+I generally do ESP+GPT+LUKS2+SystemD boot (example partition layout below).

 ```
 +----------------------------+ +---------------------------------------------------------------------------+